-AUTOMATICALLY PREVENTS ALL FORMS OF GRIEF, including build/break, theft, spam, fire, spawn camping, lava and more, so you don't have to undo any damage after the fact.
-No configuration or database required!
+AUTOMATICALLY PREVENTS ALL FORMS OF GRIEF, including build/break, theft, spam, fire, spawn camping, lava dumping, chat trolling, advertising and more, so you don't have to undo any damage after the fact.
+It even teaches players how to use it so you don't have to!
+No configuration or database required.
 Stop responding to grief and prevent it instead.
 Grief Prevention will solve your grief problems without requiring you to manage a roster of trained administrators, juggle 10 different anti-grief plugins, take away cool standard game features, publish a training manual / tutorial for players, or add explanatory signs to your world.
-You can also choose to integrate PvP elements into build design to finally get a PvP experience befitting a sandbox game about creativity.
+You can also choose to integrate PvP elements into build design to finally get a PvP experience befitting a sandbox game about creative building.

 Grief Prevention stops grief before it starts automatically without any effort from administrators, and with very little (self service) effort from players.
 Solve all your grief problems with a single download, no database, and no configuration step.

 You can experience this plugin for yourself (as a player) by joining this public server. :) I maintain this server personally, which helps me catch bugs and spot opportunities for new features and improvements.
 Have fun!